This may be the shortest post in my series on Matt. 24-25, Luke 17 and 21, and Mark 13.

 |32 “But concerning that day or hour—no one knows, neither the angels of heaven nor the Son, except the Father.
 33 Watch!
 Stay alert!
 For you do not know when the time is.
 34 It is like man away on a journey who had left his house and given to his servants, each one, authority for his task and commanded the doorkeeper that he keep awake.
 35 Keep awake therefore!
 For you do not know when the master of the house is coming, whether in the evening, or in the middle of the night or at the crowing of the rooster or in the morning, 36 so that when he comes he does not find you sleeping.
 37 But what I tell you I tell everyone: Keep awake!”||36 But concerning that Day and hour, no one knows, neither the angels in heaven nor the Son, except the Father alone.

-37 For just as the days of Noah were, in this way the visitation of the son of Man shall be.
-38 For as just as they were in the days were before the flood, munching and drinking, marrying and giving in marriage until the days Noah entered the ark, 39 they also did not know until the flood came and took everyone away, and in this way shall the visitation of the son of Man shall be.
-38 For as just as they were in the days were before the flood, munching and drinking, marrying and giving in marriage until the days Noah entered the ark, 39 they also did not know until the flood came and took everyone away, and in this way shall the visitation [parousia] of the son of Man be.
+37 For just as the days of Noah were, in this way the visitation of the son of Man will be.
+38 For as just as they were in the days were before the flood, munching and drinking, marrying and giving in marriage until the days Noah entered the ark, 39 they also did not know until the flood came and took everyone away, and in this way will the visitation of the son of Man will be.
+38 For as just as they were in the days were before the flood, munching and drinking, marrying and giving in marriage until the days Noah entered the ark, 39 they also did not know until the flood came and took everyone away, and in this way will the visitation [parousia] of the son of Man be.

 So in both passages, Jesus does not know the day or the hour.
 In contrast, Mark 13:5-31 had laid out all sorts of time markers for the destruction of the temple.
 Here they are: